ab-wp/easy-yandex-metrica/README.md

 # Easy Yandex Metrica

-This is the development repository for Easy Yandex Metrica, a WordPress plugin that allows you to view some Yandex Metrica data directly in your admin panel.
-A copy of the plugin package is downloadable from the [WordPress.org Plugin Directory](https://wordpress.org/plugins/easy-yandex-metrica/).
+The Easy Yandex Metrica plugin allows you to view some Yandex Metrica data directly in your WordPress admin panel

-## License

-Easy Yandex Metrica is licensed under [GNU General Public License v2 (or later)](./LICENSE).
+= What is Yandex Metrica =
+Yandex Metrica is a free tool for evaluating site traffic and analyzing user behavior.
+Learn all the features of the service you can on the official [page](https://metrica.yandex.com/).

+== Features ==

+The Easy Yandex Metrica plugin adds a graphical display of the following data to the administrative panel
+- the number of visitors to the site
+- sources, summary
+- summary of transitions from search engines
+- summary of transitions from sites
+- summary of transitions from social networks

+This plugin does not add the tracking counter code to the site, if you need a simple installation of the code - use our plugin [Simple Counter](https://wordpress.org/plugins/abwp-simple-counter/)

+== Translations ==
+The plugin is available in the following languages:
+- English (en_US), built-in
+- Russian (ru_RU), native support

+You can help with translation to other languages-the plugin is completely ready for translation!